substack/psy/readme.markdown

 If the service isn't running when a command like `psy start` or `psy ls` is run, the service will be opened in autoclose mode.
 In autoclose mode, the service automatically exits when there are no open connections and no managed processes.

+Environment Variables

+  PSY_SOCKFILE  Unix socket file to use for RPC connections.

+  PSY_PIDFILE   File to store PID information about the daemon.

+  PSY_PATH      Directory to check for `sock` and `pid` files if PSY_SOCKFILE or
+                PSY_PIDFILE are not given.
+Default: $HOME/.config/psy

 ```

 # license